Can Persons In The Military Sue For Medical Malpractice?

 The FTCA limits the time within which such claims can be brought and specifies that the government must be put on notice of a potential claim before it can be filed.
 If you have been injured or a loved one has died following medical care at a military or veterans’ hospital or clinic, it is important that you contact a Jacksonville military medical negligence attorney so that your claim can be investigated as soon as possible, to be sure that all applicable deadlines are met.

-Call our Jacksonville offices today at (904) 637-7721.
-Our military medical negligence attorney represent clients throughout Florida and the entire country.
+Call our Jacksonville offices today at 888-577-8705.
+Our military medical negligence attorneys represent clients throughout Florida and the entire country.